Understanding post-red giant branch binaries through stable mass transfer

-Additionally, as the sample binaries have undetected companions, we attempt to exclude the models for which the luminosity of the secondary star exceeds $5\%$ of the luminosity of the primary star.
-Since the secondary star is treated as a point mass in our models, we have to estimate its luminosity from its mass.
-We use the mass of the secondary at the onset of mass transfer to obtain a lower limit on the luminosity of the secondary star, assuming that the companion does not accrete any mass.
-We estimate this minimum luminosity from zero-age main-sequence (ZAMS) mass-luminosity relations for both metallicities using initially non-rotating models taken from the MESA Isochrones \& Stellar Tracks (MIST) database \citep{Choi2016}.
-This selection eliminates models for which we would definitely expect the companion to have been detected, as the lower limit is independent of uncertainties in binary evolution.
-In particular, the mass-transfer efficiency of the sample binaries is currently unknown, which means that the secondary masses are potentially overestimated by our conservative mass transfer models (see Sect. \ref{discussion} for further details).
+Additionally, as the sample binaries have undetected companions, we excluded the models for which the luminosity of the secondary star exceeds $5\%$ of the luminosity of the primary star.
+Since the secondary star was treated as a point mass in our models, we estimated its luminosity from its mass.
+We used the mass of the secondary at the onset of mass transfer to obtain a lower limit on the luminosity of the secondary star, assuming that the companion does not accrete any mass.
+We estimated this minimum luminosity from zero-age main-sequence (ZAMS) mass-luminosity relations for both metallicities using initially non-rotating models taken from the MESA Isochrones \& Stellar Tracks (MIST) database \citep{Choi2016}.
+This selection eliminates models for which we expect the companion to be detected, regardless of uncertainties in binary evolution.
+In particular, the mass-transfer efficiency of the sample binaries is currently unknown, which means that the post-interaction secondary masses are potentially overestimated by our conservative mass transfer models (see Sect. \ref{discussion} for further details).

-In a few cases, our selection criteria yield multiple disjunct model sequences from the same binary evolution track (for example, additional phases of mass transfer can occur due to a late thermal pulse on the AGB \citep[e.g.][]{Lawlor2023}, or when RLOF starts on the RGB but is interrupted by a horizontal branch phase before continuing on the AGB).
-When presenting our results, we prevent over-representing these particular binary evolution tracks by not depicting all their model sequences.
-Instead, we select the model sequence that most closely matches the constant luminosity evolution to higher effective temperatures observed for post-AGB and post-RGB stars in the HRD.
-Firstly, the sequences that increase in effective temperature are selected.
-Secondly, the sequence that covers the largest range of effective temperatures is selected.
-If multiple sequences meet both these two additional criteria, the one with the smallest difference between its minimum and maximum luminosity is selected.
+In a few cases, our selection criteria yield multiple disjunct model sequences from the same binary evolution track (for example, additional phases of mass transfer can occur due to a late TP on the AGB \citep[e.g.][]{Lawlor2023}, or when RLOF starts on the RGB but is interrupted by a horizontal branch phase before continuing on the AGB).
+When presenting our results, we avoided over-representing these particular binary evolution tracks by not depicting all their model sequences.
+Instead, we selected the model sequence that most closely matches the constant luminosity evolution to higher effective temperatures observed for post-AGB and post-RGB stars in the HRD.
+Firstly, the sequences that increase in effective temperature were selected.
+Secondly, the sequence that covers the largest range of effective temperatures was selected.
+If multiple sequences meet both these two additional criteria, the one with the smallest difference between its minimum and maximum luminosity was selected.